 We all begin every semester as optimists.
 There’s something about new school supplies, new classrooms, and a freshly printed syllabus that just fills a heart with hope.

 Unfortunately, as the semester goes on, it gets harder and harder to hold on to that enthusiasm.
 Those new pencils run out of lead and that syllabus is now crumpled at the bottom of your backpack under a textbook or two.
-The avalanche of school work that comes in November and the beginning of the rainy season can lead to some pretty low morale.
+The avalanche of school work that comes around midterm season can lead to some pretty low morale.

 That said, the university environment is inherently hopeful.
 UBC is a hub of learning and creativity, which is part of the reason we all came here in the first place.
 Remembering why you started something is a great way to motivate yourself to finish it.
 Staying positive and keeping that bigger picture in mind is key to a successful university experience, and it’s something that comes through in the art on our campus!
 Let’s channel that artistic optimism and talk about some pieces that pump up the positivity.